JoaoEsteves/UltimatumGame/README.md

 ### Prerequisites

-*Python3* must be intalled allong with these libraries:
+*Python3* must be installed allong with these libraries:

 * numpy
 * matplotlib